Share this

 Analyze Facebook Storefront Examples From Competitors

 More than 250 million ecommerce brands currently use Facebook Shops to sell products online.
 Anyone who wants to stand out in such a crowded landscape needs to be both unique and strategic in their approach.
-Competitor analysis provides insight into not only what others are doing – and how to differentiate yourself from them – but also what methods see the most success.
+Competitor analysis – whether through Facebook itself or ISP proxy – provides insight into what competitors are doing and also what methods see the most success.

 Identify businesses in your niche that already have an established presence on Facebook.
 Every brand is different, but well-performing pages tend to share things in common.
 For example, a look at the pages below shows how consistent branding and appealing visual content can capture attention across product categories.